 Most public housing was built from the late 1940s to the early 1970s.
 The federal government paid for the construction of the buildings, and provided an operating subsidy if required, but expected local housing authorities to only rent to the poor, and to charge them no more than 25 percent (later increased to 30) of their income in rent.
 Most public housing was located in older central cities, as the suburbs didn’t want the poor, and concentrating the poor in high rise buildings in declining areas of declining central cities is generally considered to have been a public policy disaster.
 Public housing development essentially halted after 1973, with the federal government providing housing assistance to the poor primarily through Section 8 vouchers to, subsidize rents in private apartments.
 Unlike other “entitlements,” however, the budget has never been large enough to provide Section 8 subsidies to everyone theoretically eligible.
 There is a waiting list that lasts for years.

 When new, public housing was initially considered a step up from the aging tenements where most working class people lived.
 Tenants were screened, expected to have jobs, and also expected to be good housekeepers and contribute to the community.
-Up in Yonkers, but Great Uncle Joe DeMatteo had connections in City Hall, and was able to help people get into the Scholbohm Houses, the later notorious housing project featured in the HBO series Show Me A Hero.
+Up in Yonkers, Great Uncle Joe DeMatteo had connections in City Hall, and was able to help people get into the Scholbohm Houses, the later notorious housing project featured in the HBO series Show Me A Hero.

 (I grew up near the water tower in the trailer).